Viewley Hill Marvelous Me App

 How do we decide how to allocate the funding?

-We use recognised research into the effective use of the Pupil Premium Grant to inform our decision making when we allocate funds.
-The Education Endowment Foundation Teaching and Learning Toolkit is used to support our decision making.
-Findings from this research are considered within our school context to inform decision-making around how to best meet the needs of our pupils.
+We use recognised research into the effective use of the Pupil Premium Grant, such as the Education Endowment Foundation Teaching and Learning Toolkit, to inform our decision making when we allocate funds.
+Findings from this research are considered within our school context to inform decision-making around how to best meet the needs of our pupils and the context within which they grow up.
 The toolkit clearly promotes the understanding that there is not a ‘one size fits all’ approach to effective use of Pupil Premium Funding.
 As a result, we tailor our provision very much to the specific needs of our children and try to ensure they have the opportunities and experiences that any child anywhere might have, in addition to providing bespoke additional support within and outside of the curriculum.

-Our current focuses reflect the national picture and also the challenges of lost learning.
-Some of these have a clear academic focus, such as learning interventions and additional staff to facilitate smaller learning groups and high quality, responsive individual feedback.
-However, others have a wider, global impact on the whole child, such as therapeutic interventions, behaviour support and music tuition.
+Our strategy reflects the national picture and also the challenges of our very deprived estate.
+Some of our focuses have a clear academic aim, such as learning interventions and additional staff to facilitate smaller learning groups and high quality, responsive individual feedback.
+However, others have a wider, global impact on the whole child, such as therapeutic interventions, behaviour support, aspiration-building and music tuition.

-Please follow the link below to find details on how our funding was allocated and what impact it made.
+Please follow the link below to find details on how our funding has been allocated and what impact it made:

 TitleDownload